isotaan/growler-radio/README.md

 If it works when testing the song via command prompt but gives an error popup, then check your GR-MusicLibrary.lua or STTS.DIRECTORY.

+## What is error "NAudio.MmException" for DCS-SR-ExternalAudio.exe?

+This is likely because you don't have codecs installed on your server.

 ## Songs don't play but I don't get any error on my server.
 What gives?

 You might have forgotten to edit MissionScripting.lua in Part 1.
 If that script is not edited prior to DCS Server starting, then DCS will be unable to communicate with DCS-SR-ExternalAudio.exe.